-Learning how to make cheese sauce at home is truly so simple.
+Learning how to make cheese sauce with heavy whipping cream at home is truly so simple.
 It's definitely one of those recipes that once you make it homemade, you won't ever go back to store-bought.

 This easy cheese sauce recipe just has a few common ingredients and cooks up in only 5 minutes.
 Whether you're looking for a cheddar sauce recipe for broccoli, chicken, pasta, or zucchini noodles, you'll love this flour-free version.

 The cheese sauce with cream is plenty thick, which means no extra starch (and carbs) get added to the recipe.
 This means that cheddar sauce is also low carb, gluten-free, vegetarian, and keto cheese sauce too!